FeatureBaseDB/featurebase-docs/docs/sql-guide/data-types/data-type-vector.md

 Vector data types store a specified number of floating point values in an array.

-These vectors can be compared using the cosine_distance function.
+These vectors can be compared using the COSINE_DISTANCE() function

 ## Syntax